DAGWorks-Inc/hamilton/examples/ray/hello_world/README.md

 take some Hamilton functions and then easily run them in a distributed setting via ray.

+`pip install sf-hamilton[ray]`  or `pip install sf-hamilton ray` to for the right dependencies to run this example.

 File organization:

 * `business_logic.py` houses logic that should be invariant to how hamilton is executed.